ClusterWS/cWS/README.md

 // emitted when get pong from the server (if you send) socket.on('pong', () => {})

-socket.ping() // manualy send ping to the server
+socket.ping() // manually send ping to the server

 socket.send(msg) // send message to the server binary | string